bitcraze/crazyflie2-nrf-bootloader/readme.md

 crazyflie-nrf-firmware repos for more information about flash and boot architecture.

-Compiling with this program currently requires the nRF51_SDK and S110 packages.
+Compiling requires the nRF51_SDK and S110 packages.

-These can be downloaded from the Nordic semiconductor website.
-See s110/readme and nrf51_sdk/readme for exact version.
+        ./tools/build/download_deps.sh

+will download the zips and unpack them.
+If you want to download manually from the Nordic semiconductor website, you will find the details in nrf51_sdk/readme and s110/readme.

 License
 -------